Skip to main content

 • “Unfortunately it's just too buggy to play as a game, many years after release.”

 Players find the grinding aspect of the game to be excessively tedious and frustrating, often leading to breaks from gameplay.
-Many reviews highlight that a significant portion of the content is locked behind repetitive missions and cumbersome mechanics, such as managing fleets and ship design, which detracts from the overall experience.
+Many report that a significant portion of the content is locked behind repetitive missions and cumbersome mechanics, such as managing fleets and ship designs, which detracts from the overall experience.
 The repetitive nature of tasks, particularly involving missiles and drones, contributes to a sense of monotony that can diminish enjoyment.

 • “You'll need a second life for grinding.”